BeccAllfor1/django-todo-list/README.md

 ## Acknowledgements
-- Thanks to Code Institute and facilitator
+- Thanks to Code Institute and facilitator and coding coaches.